Santa’s helper secretly decorates Parham Bridges Park each year

-For two decades, Eva Ellis has taken on the task of decorating the Jackson park near her home.
+For two decades, Eva Ellis has taken on the task of decorating a Jackson park near her home.

 “This is the second year for the candy canes.
 Before, we had the red ribbons that were pretty,” said Ellis.